tximeta: transcript quantification import with automatic metadata

 common transcriptomes, from all sources.

-Note: if you are using Salmon in alignment mode,
+Note: if you are using salmon in alignment

-then there is no Salmon index, and without the Salmon index, there is no
+mode, then there is no salmon index, and without the salmon index, there

-digest.
-We don’t have a perfect solution for this yet, but you can still
+is no digest.
+We don’t have a perfect solution for this yet, but you can

 skipMeta=TRUE, txOut=FALSE, tx2gene=tx2gene